How Much Should You Charge? Pricing Your Meat Cuts

 It doesn’t matter if you are selling halves, quarters or single cuts, you need to know your cost of production first.
 What are your costs of raising that animal from day one until the day of slaughter?
 In any business endeavor, keeping good records is essential to knowing if you are going to be profitable or not.
 Once you know your cost of production, there are some tools you can use to help you determine what price you may want to attach to your fine, farm-fresh product.

 Mike Debach of the Leona Meat Plant in Troy, Pennsylvania, has a nifty process you can use that will help you figure out your costs after processing so you can determine your retail price.
 For this example, understand that the cost of production will vary depending on the breed of the animal and production methods (i.e., grain-fed, grass-fed).
-According to Dr. John Comerford from Penn State's Department of Dairy and Animal Science, the percentage used to determine the “carcass weight” varies depending on what kind of animal it is (beef, hog, lamb), what breed the animal is, and the method of production.
+According to Dr. John Comerford from Penn State Extension, the percentage used to determine the “carcass weight” varies depending on what kind of animal it is (beef, hog, lamb), what breed the animal is, and the method of production.
 So, for this example, let’s say we have a grass-fed, Angus steer that dresses out to a hanging carcass weight that is 58 percent of its live weight and your cost to get that animal to slaughter weight is $1.35 per pound of live weight.

 - Cost of the live animal = $1.35 per pound